chuckhendo/wp-faker/README.md

 ```
 ## Usage

-All you have to do is editing the file config.php to suit your needs and browse
+All you have to do is editing the file config-sample.php to suit your needs and browse
 the wp-faker folder.

 ### Flex content fields